iP1SMS/documentation/REST-API.md

 }
 ```

-* `ID`: A unique integer value for the specific SMS.
+* `ID`: A unique integer value for the specific SMS message.
-* `BundleID`: Integer that identifies that SMS with the same value was sent through the same request otherwise it's set to null.
+* `BundleID`: Integer that identifies that SMS message with the same value was sent through the same request otherwise it's set to null.
-* `Status`: Integer value telling the status of the SMS.
+* `Status`: Integer value telling the status of the SMS message.
 See [Status codes](#status-codes) for possible values.
 * `StatusDescription`: A describing text of the status code.
-* `Created`: When the SMS was created in UTC.
+* `Created`: When the SMS message was created in UTC.
-* `Modified`: When the SMS was last updated.
+* `Modified`: When the SMS message was last updated.
 Most often when the status was updated.
 Only available on `GET` requests.

-You can later use the ID to fetch updates for the specific SMS via the `api/sms/sent/{id}`-endpoint but you can also fetch all your sent SMS by not providing an ID and making a request to `api/sms/sent`.
+You can later use the ID to fetch updates for the specific SMS messages via the `api/sms/sent/{id}`-endpoint but you can also fetch all your sent SMS messages by not providing an ID and making a request to `api/sms/sent`.

 Status codes
 ------------

-This is the list of all possible SMS status codes and their description.
+This is the list of all our SMS message status codes and their description.

 Status code| Description
 -----------|------------